Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization

-The rest of the paper is structured as follows.
-Section~\ref{sec:related-work} briefly reviews the related work.
-In Section~\ref{sec:problem-setup-OMD}, we introduce the problem setup and algorithmic framework, where a generic dynamic regret analysis of optimistic mirror descent is provided.
-Section~\ref{sec:problem-dependent} presents the main results of problem-dependent dynamic regret for online convex optimization, whose analysis is presented in Section~\ref{sec:appendix-analysis}.
-We further extend the results from the full-information online convex optimization setting to the two-point bandit convex optimization in Section~\ref{sec:extensions-BCO}.
-Section~\ref{sec:experiemnts} reports the experiments to demonstrate the effectiveness of our proposed approach.
+\paragraph{Organization.} The rest is structured as follows.
+Section~\ref{sec:related-work} briefly reviews related works.
+In Section~\ref{sec:problem-setup-OMD}, we introduce the problem setup and the optimistic online mirror descent framework, where a general dynamic regret analysis is provided.
+Section~\ref{sec:gradient-variation} establishes the gradient-variation dynamic regret bounds under two different gradient feedback models.
+Section~\ref{sec:framework-collaborative-OE} illustrates our proposed collaborative online ensemble framework, which is very general and useful for attaining problem-dependent dynamic regret.
+Section~\ref{sec:implications} provides some additional results regarding implications, significance and a lower bound.
+The major proofs are presented in Section~\ref{sec:appendix-analysis}.
+Furthermore, Section~\ref{sec:experiemnts} reports the experiments.
 Finally, we conclude the paper in Section~\ref{sec:conclusion}.
-Omitted details and proofs are provided in the appendix.
+Omitted proofs are provided in the appendix.